pumbaasdad/system-restore/README.md

                machine being provisioned.
    * `mode` - The permissions that the file will have.
 Defaults to the default `umask` on the machine being configured.
    * `notify` - Optional.
 The name of an ansible handler to be run when this file is modified.
+ * `nas_directories`
+   * `path` - The path to the directory on the NAS.
+   * `volume` - Optional.
+The name that should be assigned to this directory when being used as a docker volume.
  * `udev_devices`
    * `subsystem` - The subsystem to which an udev device belongs.
    * `attrs` - A dictionary of key value pairs that can be used to uniquely identify an udev device.